 If a solo artist or entertainer traditionally performs on stage with the same group of people, such as back-up singers or musicians, the act may be classified as a group.
 This group would then need to meet the “75 percent rule.”
 The “75 percent rule” means that 75 percent of the members of the group must have been performing entertainment services for the group for a minimum of 1 year or more.
 If the group does not meet the 75 percent rule, the artist or entertainer would need to qualify for another classification, such as an O-1 nonimmigrant (rather than P-1B) and the back-up band as O-2 nonimmigrants.

 1. Individual Performer or Part of a Group Performing Under a Reciprocal Exchange Program (P-2 Nonimmigrant)

-A P-2 nonimmigrant is an alien coming to the United States to perform as an artist or entertainer, individually or as part of a group and who seeks to perform under a reciprocal exchange program which is between organization(s) in the United States and organization(s) in one or more foreign states.
+A P-2 nonimmigrant is a person coming to the United States to perform as an artist or entertainer, individually or as part of a group and who seeks to perform under a reciprocal exchange program which is between organization(s) in the United States and organization(s) in one or more foreign states.

-A P-3 nonimmigrant is an alien coming to the United States solely to perform, teach, or coach under a commercial or noncommercial program that is culturally unique.
+A P-3 nonimmigrant is a person coming to the United States solely to perform, teach, or coach under a commercial or noncommercial program that is culturally unique.